Dominic Smith Player Props: Nationals vs. Cubs

 Dominic Smith At The Plate

-- Smith has 11 doubles, a triple, five home runs and 29 walks while batting .262.
+- Smith has 11 doubles, a triple, five home runs and 29 walks while hitting .258.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.